portive/slate-plugin/docs/guides/03-uploading-files.md

 # Uploading Files

-Earlier, we added `editor.portive.handlePaste` and `editor.portive.handleDrop` to the `Editable` component which starts the upload process when a user drops or pastes an images into the Editor.
+In [Getting Started](./01-getting-started.md), we added support for uploading by pasting files into or dropping files on the editor.

-Often, we also want the user to be able to use a system file picker to select the files they want to upload.
+Sometimes, we want the user to be able to use a system file picker to select the files they want to upload.
+This might be by clicking an upload file icon to open the file picker.

-Developers may also wish to have lower level access to precisely control specific [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects they want to upload.
+Developers may also wish to have lower level access to upload specific [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
+They might use this to pick specific files to upload or upload files from a Component that generates them (maybe a Component that generates a graph for example).

 ## Upload from `<input type=file />`

-To upload from an `<input type="file" />` element, add the `editor.portive.onInputFileChangeHandler` to `onChange`.
+To upload from an `<input type="file" />` element, add the `editor.portive.onInputFileChangeHandler` to the `onChange` attribute.

 ```tsx
 const App = () => {